-This compiler option is only for the x64 compilers (native and cross compile).
+This compiler option is only available in the native and cross-compilers that target x64.

-When parameters are passed in an x64 compilation, calling conventions require stackspace for parameters, even for parameters passed in registers.
+The x64 calling convention requires stack space to be allocated for all parameters, even for parameters passed in registers.
 For more information, see Parameter Passing.
-However, by default in a release build, the register parameters will not be written to the stack, into the space that is already provided for the parameters.
-This makes it difficult to debug an optimized (release) build of your program.
+By default, the register parameters aren't copied into the stack space allocated for them in release builds.
+This makes it difficult to debug an optimized release build of your program.

-For a release build, use /homeparams to ensure that you can debug your application. /homeparams does imply a performance disadvantage, because it does require a cycle to load the register parameters on to the stack.
+For release builds, you can use the /homeparams option to force the compiler to copy register parameters to the stack, to ensure that you can debug your application. /homeparams does imply a performance disadvantage, because it requires an extra cycle to load the register parameters onto the stack.

-In a debug build, the stack is always populated with parameters passed in registers.
+In debug builds, the stack is always populated with parameters passed in registers.

 To set this compiler option in the Visual Studio development environment